The Lancet June 09, 2018

 Setting

-Intervention Dabigatran 110 mg orally twice daily.
+Intervention Dabigatran 110 mg orally twice daily for a maximum of 2 years.

 Study Limitations